-On the left I have Gobo Tamari Zuke, or pickled burdock root; marinated in sugar and soy sauce.
+On the left I have Gobo Tamari Zuke or pickled burdock root; marinated in sugar and soy sauce.
 I wish I had bought this in Okayama to go with the dandelion.
 In the middle, some sort of Matcha snack.
 It is basically Turkish Delight coated in a fine green tea flavoured powder, instead of the usual icing sugar.
-On the right, Japanese traditional cake with soy beans.
+On the right, Japanese traditional cake with soybeans.
 It has been made for approximately 150 years using the same traditional manufacturing method.
 I am told by the packaging that, “One piece of one piece is the cracker which I baked carefully.”
-The cake costs ¥400, and is my favorite of the three.
+The cake costs ¥400 and is my favourite of the three.

 After trying my snacks and finishing my book, I head out for dinner.